Ayomide-Ade/workPro/README.md

 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-3.x-06B6D4?style=flat&logo=tailwindcss&logoColor=white)
 ![License](https://img.shields.io/badge/License-Proprietary-gray?style=flat)

-A full-stack web application for managing KareVault's internship programme — allowing applicants to register, track their application status, and enabling admins to review, approve, or reject candidates.
+A full-stack web application for managing KareVault's internship programme.
+Applicants can register, submit their profile, and track their application status, while the admin team can review and manage all submissions from a dedicated dashboard.

 ---